jayfshrimpton/PuntTracker/USER_GUIDE.md

-# PuntTracker Beta User Guide
+# Punter's Journal Beta User Guide

-Welcome to the PuntTracker Beta!
+Welcome to the Punter's Journal Beta!
 Thank you for helping us test the app.
 This guide will help you get started and let you know what to look out for.

 ## Getting Started